August 1st in Switzerland is known as Swiss National Day, a national holiday celebrating the country’s birthday.

-They explained how they make injera, a traditional soft, spongy flatbread with sorghum flower, I tore off a corner with fascination and was surprised at both the texture and flavor: it was a bit like a thick sourdough-flavored crêpe.
+They explained how they make injera, a traditional soft, spongy flatbread with sorghum flower while I tore off a corner.
+I was fascinated and surprised by both the texture and flavor.
+It was a bit like a thick sourdough flavored crêpe.
 After adding generous spoonfuls of a spiced meat dish and several other flavorful dishes, we all dug in.

 While we ate, they shared a bit about their lives as refugees in Switzerland, difficulties in finding employment, and singular desire for their daughters to have a better life here.
 Though their story is uniquely their own, I heard the same hopeful desire to one day return to their own country that I heard for years from my clients in Oregon.

 I couldn’t begin to imagine the hardships they’d faced, and couldn’t help but compare it to our situation.
-Apart from a shared sense of homesickness, our situations are vastly different; considering we’re here by choice, are free to return to our native country any time or travel just about anywhere we want, and have never faced persecution or statelessness, I lost any final vestiges of regret because of Trav’s job loss.
+Apart from a shared sense of homesickness, our situations are vastly different; considering we’re here by choice, are free to return to our native country any time, can travel just about anywhere we want, and have never faced persecution or statelessness, I lost any nagging feelings of self pity because of Trav’s job loss.

 This sense of peace from being surrounded by friends and solidly connecting with folks we’d just barely gotten to know continued into our third – and largest meal of the day.